leingang/ics2ann/README.md

 ## Installation

-Install this tool using `pip`:
+Install this tool using `pipx`:

-    pip install ics2ann
+    pipx install ics2ann

+This will install a virtual environment and add the `ics2ann` script to your path.

 ## Usage